Absalom

-2 Samuel 14:25 describes him as the handsomest man in the kingdom.
-Absalom eventually rebelled against his father and was killed during the Battle of Ephraim's Wood.
+Absalom (אֲבִישָׁלֹֽום), according to the Hebrew Bible, was an Israelite prince.
+Born to David and Maacah, who was from Geshur, he was the only full sibling of Tamar.
+He is described in the Hebrew Bible as being exceptionally beautiful, as is his sister.
+In the narrative of 2 Samuel 13, his sister Tamar takes refuge at his house after she is raped by their paternal half-brother Amnon (born to David and Ahinoam, who was from Jezreel); David is angered by the incident, but does nothing, as Amnon is his heir apparent.
+Infuriated by the rape and David's inaction, Absalom assassinates Amnon and subsequently flees to Geshur, which is ruled by his and Tamar's maternal grandfather Talmai.

+Following three years in exile, he returns to Israel and rallies popular support against the House of David.
+A war ensues when Absalom's rebels mobilize at Hebron and begin fighting David's army in an attempt to overthrow him, but their revolt ends in failure when Absalom is killed by David's nephew and army commander Joab during the Battle of the Wood of Ephraim.
+In the aftermath of his death, Absalom's sister is described as being left "a desolate woman in her brother's house" and the sole guardian of his orphaned daughter, who is also named Tamar.

-Biblical account
+Biblical narrative

 Background

 Absalom, David's third son, by Maacah, was born in Hebron.
 At an early age, he moved, along with the transfer of the capital, to Jerusalem, where he spent most of his life.
 He was a great favorite of his father and of the people.
 His charming manners, personal beauty, insinuating ways, love of pomp, and royal pretensions captivated the hearts of the people from the beginning.
 He lived in great style, drove in a magnificent chariot, and had fifty men run before him.

 Little is known of Absalom's family life, but the biblical narrative states that he had three sons and one daughter, Tamar, who is described as a beautiful woman.
 From the language of 2 Samuel 18:18, Absalom states, "I have no son to keep my name in remembrance".
 It may be that his sons died before his statement, or, as Matthew Henry suggests, Absalom's three sons may have been born after his statement.

-Aside from his daughter Tamar, Absalom had another daughter or granddaughter named Maacah, who later became the favorite wife of Rehoboam.
+Aside from his daughter Tamar, Absalom had another daughter or granddaughter, Maacah, who later became the favorite wife of Rehoboam.
 Maacah was the mother of Abijah of Judah and the grandmother of Asa of Judah.
 She served as queen mother for Asa until he deposed her for idolatry.